theshobhitsingh/CollabWrite/README.md

 ### Real-time Collaboration

 **Socket.IO** is used to handle real-time communication.
-When one user makes a change to the document, that change is sent to the server, which broadcasts the change to other users currently editing the same document. <br>
+When one user changes the document, that change is sent to the server, which broadcasts the change to other users currently editing the same document. <br>
 The document is constantly updated in real-time, with changes being reflected instantly across all connected clients.

 ## File Structure